 I prefer a metal container because it gives the option of boiling water and one with a wide mouth makes collecting rain easier.
 The Sawyer Mini water filter has always worked well for me and it’s incredibly small.

 Most people do not drink enough water as it is and I would venture a guess that many people are already dehydrated before evening setting foot on the trail.
 Get a head start and make sure that you are fully hydrated at the beginning of the hunting trip.

 Again, since hunting can be so physically taxing there should be a way of keeping your energy up.
 Freeze-dried meals are a great option because they are lightweight, easy to cook, and taste great.

-But if you do not want to cook then at a minimum a variety of snacks should be packed.
+If you do not want to cook, then at a minimum a variety of snacks should be packed.
 Trail mixes, nuts, emergency food bars, or whatever you like that is easy to carry and will help to keep energy levels up.

 Fishing supplies in hunter’s survival kit?
 That right, because in a survival situation food will need to be obtained from every possible source.